 Giovanni earned his M.Arch at the University of Oregon, and has a B.S. in Real Estate Finance and Urban Economics from the University of Illinois, giving him rich experience in all aspects of the building industry.
 He has more than fifteen years of experience at firms in Seattle, Portland and New York, notably the award-winning practices of TEN Architectos and Morris Adjmi Architects.
 Giovanni works on projects of all types and scales at WA, and he is especially interested in how architects can affect the quality of life for people as cities evolve.

 Blair earned her BA with honors from New York University concentrating in Art History.
 She joins WA with experience in various administrative and business development roles in the art and architecture industry including Phillips Auction House and Diller Scofidio + Renfro.
 Prior to joining WA she worked as a studio assistant for Allied Works Architecture in Portland, Oregon.
-With equal passion for organization and design, Blair’s interested in thoughtful solutions to streamline operations and cultivate community for the WA team.
+With equal passion for organization and design, Blair’s interested in thoughtful solutions to streamline operations and increase engagement with the wider community.